jaegertracing/jaeger-openshift/README.md

 ## Development setup
 This template uses an in-memory storage with a limited functionality for local testing and development.
-Do not use this template in production environments.
+Do not use this template in production environments, although there are a number of parameters in the template to constrain the maximum number of traces and the amount of CPU/Memory consumed to prevent node instability.

 Install everything in the current namespace:
 ```bash